The ultimate family travel hack: An international house swap (with kids)

 The benefits of house swapping

-Some cute unexpected challenges along the way
+Some cute, yet unexpected challenges along the way

 Cat with Christmas lights